AndyObtiva/glimmer-dsl-web/README.md

 `Rails::ResourceService` follows the 'Convention over Configuration' Rails principle as it auto-derives the URL to call based on the `resource` class and data.
 `resource` can be a Ruby class with attribute method declarations or `attr_accessor` declarations, or a Ruby `Struct` class.
 `Rails::ResourceService` is flexible enough to work with all options.
+If you are making an `index` request that receives pagination `metadata`, make sure to specify the `root` argument as `true` (to determine root key by convention) or by specifying a custom `root` explicitly.

 Examples from [ContactPresenter](https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app/blob/master/app/assets/opal/contact_manager/presenters/contact_presenter.rb) in the [Contact Manager](#contact-manager) sample: